 Following Truth table will be helpful in understanding function on no of inputs-

 on simplifying we get : F1 = AB + AC’

 on simplifying we get: F2 = BC + AC

-PLA is used for implementation of various combinational circuits using buffer, AND gate and OR gate.
+PLA is used for the implementation of various combinational circuits using a buffer, AND gate and OR gate.
 In PLA, all the minterms are not realized but only required minterms are implemented.
-As PLA has programmable AND gate array and programmable OR gate array, it provides more flexibility but disadvantage is, it is not easy to use.
+As PLA has programmable AND gate array and programmable OR gate array, it provides more flexibility but the disadvantage is, it is not easy to use.

 - PLA is used to provide control over datapath.

 - PLA is used as a counter.

 - PLA is used as a decoder.

 - PLA is used as a BUS interface in programmed I/O.